-To have a strong-based workforce and ensure the Group remains competitive and continues to attract and retain the right talents, the Board acknowledges the efforts to remunerate employees with remuneration and benefits that commensurate with their duties and responsibilities, to offer on-going opportunities for trainings and developments, as well as long-term career prospects.
+To have a strong-based workforce and ensure the Group remains competitive and continues to attract and retain the right talents, the Board acknowledges the efforts to remunerate employees with remuneration and benefits that commensurate with their duties and responsibilities, to offer ongoing opportunities for trainings and developments, as well as long-term career prospects.
 The Group encourages employees to undergo learnings and training courses or activities that are beneficial to them in supporting their career development and performance enhancement.
-The learnings can be inclusive of functional, on-the-job or people skills that are relevant to current or future job function, which shall prepare them for the next level of long-term career with the Group.
+The learnings can be inclusive of functional, on-the-job or people skills that are relevant to the current or future job function, which shall prepare them for the next level of long-term career with the Group.

 The Board is committed to build performance-based culture by allowing employees to demonstrate their capabilities and recognising their potential to be leaders.
 The Group is mindful that fair compensation is vital in motivating and engaging workforce to achieve its growth target in line with the strategic directions of the Group.
 Thus, employees are reasonably rewarded based on the competencies demonstrated and efforts dedicated by them in delivering their duties and responsibilities.

+The Group strives to create a positive and supportive workplace where employees are engaged through various avenues to ensure an effective flow of information and optimise operational performance.
 Annual performance appraisals are undertaken by the Management, not only for the performance-based remuneration, but also to have effective two-way communication with its people whereby the past performance and expectations for the future years by the Management on the employees are communicated while the employees' commitment and concerns are conveyed for future monitoring and sustainable development of the Group.

-Making the Group a secure and comfortable workplace continues to be an important focus in its business strategy whereby health and safety improvement benefits will eventually deliver to employees, suppliers, contractors, customers, investors and general public.
+Making the Group a secure and comfortable workplace continues to be an important focus in its business strategy whereby health and safety improvement benefits will eventually be delivered to employees, suppliers, contractors, customers, investors and public.
 The Board understands the inherent risk of the Group's operations, especially in the Production Department.
 While it takes every possible measure to safeguard the occupational safety and health of individuals involved in its operations, all employees possess general duties to comply with occupational safety and health related standard operating procedures in accordance with the Occupational Safety and Health Act 1994.
 The Group continuously aim to improve its safety culture through the renewal and deployment of occupational safety and health trainings and courses delivered to selected personnel.

-The Group champions the culture that respects and leverage on the diverse ethnicities and cultures of Malaysia, hence, to recognise the needs of respective ethic groups and cater their needs and requirements in its business and operations.
-The Group practices equitable opportunities for all employees regardless of race or ethnicity, religion, nationality, age, marital status, gender or any other characteristics as protected by the local legislation and regulations.
-In addition, equal access and opportunities with fair treatments are provided to employees in terms of recruitment, retention and training.
+The Group embraces diversity in the workplace and continues to advocate the culture that respects and leverages on the diverse ethnicities and cultures of Malaysia, hence, recognises the needs of respective ethic groups and accommodate their needs and requirements in the business and operations.
+The Group believes and practices fair treatment and equitable opportunities for all employees regardless of race or ethnicity, religion, nationality, age, marital status, gender or any other characteristics as protected by the local legislation and regulations.
+In addition, equal access and opportunities with fair treatments are provided to employees in terms of recruitment, salary increment, benefits and allowances, promotion, retention and training.
+Such believe and practice are vital in boosting employees' motivation for better performance achievement and continuous improvement.